-2.5.1.1.2 Conclusions from cost benefit considerations
+2.6.1.1.2 Conclusions from cost benefit considerations

-FSANZ's assessment is that the direct and indirect benefits that would arise from permitting fructanase from GM T. reesei for use as a processing aid in the manufacture of bakery products, most likely outweigh the associated costs.
+FSANZ's assessment at the Call for Submissions stage was that the direct and indirect benefits that would arise from permitting this fructanase enzyme from GM T. reesei for use as a processing aid in the manufacture of bakery products, most likely outweigh the associated costs.
+No further information was received during the consultation process that changed that assessment.

-2.5.1.2 Other measures
+2.6.1.2 Other measures